Hay Point & Mackay

 Slade Rock

-• Hard coral cover at Slade Island has had notable declines following tropical cyclones (2010 and 2017) and significant regional heat stress event (2020).
-More recently there have been increases to soft and hard corals.
-Reductions in macroalgae (2020 and 2022) has largely persisted, potentially providing greater light penetration and substrate for coral growth.
+• Hard coral cover at Slade Island has had notable declines in 2010 and 2017 following tropical cyclones and again in 2020 following the significant regional heat stress event.
+More recently, however there have been increases to soft and hard corals.
+Reductions in macroalgae, which occurred alongside the 2020 heat stress event, has largely persisted, potentially providing greater light penetration and substrate for coral growth.

 Mean percentage of Benthic Composition